All Episodes

 Because when we respond, they win because that creates new terrorists that want to join them.

-Isn't that how that's what his question is.
+That's what his question is.

 And here's the answer that he got.

-And he said, look, this signals this comes within a couple of days after one of the main ISIS figures is taken out by an airstrike.
+And he said, look, this signals, this comes within a couple of days after one of the main ISIS figures is taken out by an airstrike.

 It's not lost on ISIS that Raqqa can be taken at any moment if people were only willing to flatten it.